AEPD (Spain) - EXP202403915

 First, the DPA noted that the data subject consented to the taking of photographs and/or recording.

-Moreover, it noted that the pictures had already been deleted from the websites.
+Moreover, it noted that the pictures had already been deleted from the websites and, thus, no corrective measures were needed.

 Secondly, the DPA noted that the processing involved data concerning health, therefore falling under Article 9 GDPR.
 The DPA found a violation of this article.